THIS IS THE WORK OF GOD

 After Jesus’ supernatural multiplication of five barley loaves and two small fish to feed the great multitude who had gathered to Him in the desert, the men who had seen the unusual sign and had eaten of the miraculous meal to their satisfaction perceived and concluded wrongly that Jesus was a prophet.

 Therefore, they chorused, “This is truly the Prophet who is to come into the world.”
 (John 6:14 NKJV).

-Based upon their strong but wrong conviction and revelation of who Jesus Christ is, they rose up to forcefully make Jesus their King.
-But, when the Lord Jesus perceived that they were about to come and take Him by force to make Him their king, He departed from them to the mountain by Himself alone (John 6:15).
+Based upon their strong but wrong conviction and revelation of who Jesus Christ was, they rose up to forcefully make Him their King.
+But when the Lord Jesus perceived that they were about to come and take Him by force to make Him their king, He departed from them to the mountain by Himself alone (John 6:15).

 What a great example of humility to follow!

 God’s servants today must not hesitate to run very far away from religious zealots who always seek, either subtly or forcefully, to turn God’s servants through whom they have received their miracles, healings, deliverances, or breakthroughs into “their objects of worship or kings.”